 Photo of Sam Greeley Sam Greeley

-Samuel Greeley is an associate in the firm’s Washington, D.C. office representing clients in complex civil litigation and government investigations.
+Samuel Greeley is an associate in the firm’s Washington, DC office representing clients in complex civil litigation and government investigations.
 Sam’s practice focuses on a broad range of high-stakes issues facing companies in the tech sector, including class actions, antitrust investigations and litigation…

-Samuel Greeley is an associate in the firm’s Washington, D.C. office representing clients in complex civil litigation and government investigations.
+Samuel Greeley is an associate in the firm’s Washington, DC office representing clients in complex civil litigation and government investigations.
 Sam’s practice focuses on a broad range of high-stakes issues facing companies in the tech sector, including class actions, antitrust investigations and litigation, and federal agency enforcement matters.
 This includes advising clients on issues relating to cryptocurrency and digital assets, and how they can stay ahead of the quickly evolving enforcement and litigation landscape.
 He has also defended clients from class actions and white collar investigations in other industries, including life sciences and healthcare.

 Photo of Kathryn Cahoy Kathryn Cahoy

-Kate Cahoy uses her substantial class action experience to help clients develop strategic and innovative solutions to their most challenging litigation matters.
-She specializes in defending clients in complex, high-stakes class action disputes involving privacy, antitrust, and consumer protection claims and has achieved significant victories for clients in the technology, entertainment, consumer product, and financial services industries.
-In addition, Kate has substantial experience litigating cases brought under California’s Section 17200 and other consumer protection, competition, and privacy laws, including the Sherman Act, California Consumer Privacy Act (CCPA), California Invasion of Privacy Act (CIPA), Wiretap Act, Stored Communications Act, Children’s Online Privacy Protection Act (COPPA), Video Privacy Protection Act (VPPA), and common law and constitutional rights of privacy, among others.
+Leveraging her success in class action litigation and arbitration, Kate helps clients develop strategic and innovative solutions to their most challenging legal issues.
+She has extensive experience litigating cases brought under California’s Section 17200 and other consumer protection, competition, and privacy laws, including the Sherman Act, California Consumer Privacy Act (CCPA), California Invasion of Privacy Act (CIPA), Wiretap Act, Stored Communications Act, Children’s Online Privacy Protection Act (COPPA), Video Privacy Protection Act (VPPA), along with common law and constitutional rights of privacy, among others.